MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/settings.md

 # Kaizala settings

-The **Kaizala Settings** page lets you map your Kaizala registered phone numbers to logged in the Office 365 account for which you would like to manage Groups, Actions, Connectors, View reports and do more.
+The **Kaizala Settings** page lets you map your Kaizala registered phone numbers in the Office 365 account for which you would like to manage Groups, Actions, Connectors, View reports and do more.

 ## Add phone number